jovotech/jovo-framework/docs/03_app-configuration/01_models/README.md

-# Models
+# Jovo Language Model

-In this section, you will learn more about the Jovo interaction model.
+In this section, you will learn more about the Jovo Language Model, found in the `models` folder of your project.
+It can be used to created platform specific language models with the [Jovo CLI](../../02_cli).

 * [Introduction](#introduction)
 * [Language Model Elements](#language-model-elements)